CMSC-23500-Winter2023/crusty-page/milestone-pg.md

 Note that while values can differ in size, CrustyDB can reject any value that is larger than `PAGE_SIZE`.

 #### Expected Functionality, in Brief
+The following is expanded upon in subsequent sections:
 - When a value is stored in a page, it is associated with a `slot_id` that should not change.
-- The page should always assign the lowest available `slot_id`to an insertion.
+- The page should always assign the lowest available `slot_id` to an insertion.
 Therefore, if the value associated with a given slot_id is deleted from the page, you should reuse this `slot_id` (see more on deletion below).
 - While the location of the actual bytes of a value in a page *can* change, the slot_id should not.
+Note that this means that slot_ids are not tied to a specific location on the page either.
 - When storing values in a page, the page should insert the value in the 'first' available space in the page.
 We quote first as it depends on your implementation what first actually means.
 - If a value is deleted, that space should be reused by a later insert.
 - A page should provide an iterator to return all of the valid values stored in the page.

 ### ValueId
 Every stored value is associated with a `ValueId`.
 This is defined in `common::ids`.
 Each ValueId must specify a ContainerId (which is associated with exactly one container) and then a set of optional Id types.
 For this milestone, we will use PageId and SlotId for each ValueId.
 The data types used for these Ids are also defined in `common::ids`.

 ```
 pub type ContainerId = u16;